mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 OLAP tools are especially well suited for SnowPlow web analytics data:

 1. There are a wide range of dimensions we might want to slice and dice web analytics data by, including time, user, visit, geography, device, browser, type of web page, web page, content and/or product, acquisition channel...
-2. There are a wide variety of metrics we might want to compare between dimension combinations e.g. unique users, visits, page views, events, purchases, conversion rates, revenue.
+2. There are a wide variety of metrics we might want to compare between dimension combinations e.g. unique users, visits, page views, events, purchases, conversion rates, revenue...
 3. Web analysts are generally very familiar with OLAP analysis / pivot tables: Google Analytics [cusotm reports] [ga-custom-reports] enables analysts to select metrics and dimensions like a primitive (and incredibly slow) OLAP cube, for example.

 Back to [top] (#top).